 The fluctuating voltages oringinate from two different physical sources in the insect-plant combination: 1) fluctuating electrical resistance (R) and 2) fluctuating 'generated' voltages, called electromotive force (emf).
 The signal components of these sources are referred to as the R-components and emf-components, respectively.
 The two components concurrently occur and are mixed at the measuring point in the circuit.
 The R-components are mainly due to 'valve' activities and positions in the food and salivary stylet canals and resistance changes at the stylet tips inside the plant.
 The emf-components originate mainly from 'membrane potentials' of plant cells when punctured by the stylet tips and also, from 'streaming potentials' caused by the fluid movements in the two capillary stylet canals.
 Muscle and neural potentials in the insect do to contribute to the EPG signal.
 Both, R- and emf-components include biological information on the insect's activities and the stylet tip positions in the plant.
 Both, R and emf components are measured as voltage fluctuations.
 The insect resistance fluctuations modulate the stable DC voltage in the primary voltage as well as the amplitude of the emf component voltage, which makes the EPG signal not a simple sum of the two componenets

-Originally, aphids were mainly used in both systems.The input resistor (Fig. 1, Ri) of the DC system has a value of 109 Ohm (1 GΩ), which was selected because the aphid average resistance fluctuates around this resistance value.
-There is a discussion going It has been discussed that This results in a system sensitivity to changes in resistance as well as to emf changes of the insect An input resistance of the approximate the same value as the resistance of the used insect is indicated as matching (1:1 ratio).
+Originally, aphids were mainly used in both systems.The input resistor (Fig. 1, Ri) of the standard DC system has a value of 109 Ohm (1 GΩ) since 1988, This was selected because the aphid average resistance seemed to fluctuate around this 1 GΩ resistance value.

-The newest Giga-8dd (2018) has a digitally operated switch function between normal EPG (R+emf) and emf-EPG recording mode.
-In emf-mode the system is especially suitable in plant physiology interaction related experiments to accurately measure plant cell membrane potentials and depolarisations in stylet punctured plant cells (Salvador-Recatalá et al, 2014).
+The newest Giga-8dd (2020) has a digitally operated (remote) switch between the standard Ri of 1 GΩ normal mode and the 10 TΩ for emf mode.
+In emf-mode the system is especially suitable in plant physiology to measure plant cell membrane potentials and their de- and re-polarisations of stylet punctured plant cells, phloem cells in prticular (Salvador-Recatalá et al, 2014).

 Fig. 2.
 Experimental EPG configuration.
-Only one of the 8 possible probes is shown here.
+Only one of the 8 probes shown